Examples of broken chords for piano.

 In waltzes is the 3/4 time signature very common and a pattern that follows from this for the left hand is to play the chord in three parts.
 The first part is one note and the second and third part, which are repeated, include two notes.
 Here is an example:

-How the g clef is played is not typical for waltzes, but used here as a simple demonstration.
+The way g clef is played is not typical for waltzes, but used here as a simple demonstration.

-See also Fingerings and movements ›
+See also Chord exercises ›